Toxic Crusaders: Other media

 Marvel Comics released an eight-issue comic book series.
 It had no regular writer.
 Each issue was written by such notables as Steve Gerber (issues #3 and #5), Ann Nocenti (issue #7), David Leach and Jeremy Banx (lead strip script and artwork) and David Michelinie (back up strip) (issue #8), Hilary Barta (issue #2), and Simon Furman (issues #1, 4, and 6).
 A four book mini series was written and drawn by David Leach & Jeremy Banx.
 The series was solicited and the first issue written and drawn before being canceled along with all of Marvel TV tie-in titles.
 One issue was a direct parody of Captain Planet and the Planeteers.
 Issue #8 was the only mainstream US comic book ever published to carry an 'Approved by the Comic Code Authority' stamp while at the same time featuring a man sat on a toilet defecating.

 In the UK, Fleetway published their own Toxic Crusaders comic book which would last for ten issues.

 Playmates Toys, the same company responsible for Ninja Turtles action figures, released a line of similarly styled Toxic Crusader figures in 1991.
 The majority of characters featured bright neon colors and glow-in-the-dark accessories.
 TV commercials for the figures used the tag line "They're gross, but they still get girls!"
 A total of nine characters as well as some rather unorthodox vehicles saw toy shelves.
 Similar to the Ninja Turtles' Retromutagen Ooze, Playmates also marketed a canister of slime labeled Toxie's Toxic Waste.
 The toy line was principally conceived by Aaronian and the design team at Troma and Pangea Corporation.
 Some of the toys came packed with "Toxic Tips," which instructed kids how to make messes in their homes and otherwise muck up the environment.
 Similarly to the development of The Teenage Mutant Ninja Turtles, Pangea Corporation provided much of the original design, packaging, and logo development.
 Additionally, John Schulte and John Besmehn, worked in tandem on story premises with veteran writer and show runner, Jack Mendelsohn, and scriptwriter, Chuck Lorre.

 Other tie-in products included coloring books, junior novels, Halloween costumes, Colorforms, Topps trading cards, a board game, a card game, and puzzles.

+Video games

 Video games of the same name were also produced by Bandai and Sega, which were released on the Nintendo Entertainment System, Game Boy, and Sega Genesis.
 A Super NES version was planned by Bandai around at the same time with the NES and Game Boy versions but it was cancelled for unknown reasons.
 A new beat-em-up game based on the series, developed and published by Retroware, is planned for release on December 4, 2025, for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.